 - The best way to get to Kiulu is by hiring a taxi or driving a car yourself.
 It is also possible to travel on a public bus, but it’s going to be too much of a hassle.

-- A one night stay at Kondi’s Point is a must.
-If you did a day trip from Kota Kinabalu, however, it may feel a bit rushing.
+- A one-night stay at Kondi’s Point is a must.
+If you did a day trip from Kota Kinabalu, however, it may feel a bit rush.

-- Carry all necessaries to bathe in a river: goggles, bathing-suit, Gopro etc. Kondi’s Point has made special bathing areas where you can swim in Kulu river and enjoy more.
+- Carry all necessaries to bathe in a river: goggles, bathing suit, GoPro etc. Kondi’s Point has made special bathing areas where you can swim in the Kiulu River and enjoy more.

 - The weather there remains hot and humid most of the year.
 Carry sunscreen sunglasses and a hat.